-- (vii) 9.8% NCDs issued by TSPL on a private placement basis aggregating to ₹ 1,500 Crore.
+- (vii) 9.8% NCDs issued by TSPL on a private placement basis aggregating to 1,500 Crore.
 These NCDs have a tenure of 13 years from the respective date of allotment, repayable in twelve equal quarterly instalments after 10 years of allotment and secured by first pari passu charge on the assets of TSPL both present and future, with a minimum asset cover of 1.25 times during the lifetime of the NCDs (including the Debt Service Reserve Account) and unconditional and irrevocable corporate guarantee by the Company.
-The redemption of these NCDs will start from March 9,2021. - (viii) 9% NCDs issued by VGCB during the year of ₹ 300 Crore.
-These NCDs are redeemable on May 6, 2016, and also carry a put and call option excercisable at the end of 2nd year, May 6, 2015.The NCDs are secured 1.1 times of the face value of outstanding debentures, by way of charge on the fixed assets of VGCB.
+The redemption of these NCDs will start from March 9, 2021. - (viii)9% NCDs issued by VGCB during the year of ₹300 Crore.
+These NCDs are redeemable on May 6, 2016, and also carry a put and call option excercisable at the end of 2nd year, May 6, 2015.
+The NCDs are secured 1.1 times of the face value of outstanding debentures, by way of charge on the fixed assets of VGCB.

-b) Term loans from banks under secured borrowings includes :
+b) Term loans from banks under secured borrowings includes:

-- (i) Loan from State Bank of India taken by Jharsuguda Aluminium amounting to ₹ 9,613.31 Crore [including an amount of ₹ 498.75 Crore classified under current maturity of long-term borrowings (Refer note no 12]] at an interest rate of 11.75%.
-These loans are secured by (i) first priority charge by way of hypothecation of all present and future unencumbered and encumbered movable fixed asset for the Alumina refinery expansion at Lanjigarh and smelter expansion Project at Jharsuguda (including but not limited to Plant and Machinery, Machinery Spares, tools and accessories, base stock funded by the Rupee Facility of the Project (ii) first charge by way of mortgage on all present and future immovable fixed asset (including leasehold land, if any) acquired or to be acquired for the project of Jharsuguda Aluminium (iii) first Charge on the Debt service receivable account and all monies lving to the credit of such amount from time to time (iv) second charge on current assets of Jharsuguda Aluminium for the project (v) These term loans are also backed by a Corporate Guarantee by Vedanta Resources Plc.These loans are repayable as ₹ 498.75 Crore within one year, ₹ 997.50 Crore within second year, ₹ 1,567.50 Crore within third year, ₹ 2,101.88 Crore within fourth year, ₹ 2,565 Crore within fifth year and ₹ 1,882.68 Crore in the sixth year. - Loan of ₹ 1,800 Crore taken during the year by Jharsuguda Aluminium from Axis Bank at an interest rate of 10.50%.
-These loans are secured by a first charge by way of mortgage / hypothecation of movable / immovable of all present and future assets of Jharsuguda Aluminium.
-These loans are repayable as ₹ 600 Crore in February 2017, ₹ 700 Crore in February 2018 and ₹ 500 Crore in February 2019.
+- Loan from State Bank of India taken by Jharsuguda Aluminium amounting to ₹ 9,613.31 Črore [including an amount of ₹ 498.75 Crore classified under current maturity of long-term borrowings (Refer note no 12)] at an interest rate of 11.75%.
+These loans are secured by (i) first priority charge by way of hypothecation of all present and future unencumbered and encumbered movable fixed asset for the Alumina refinery expansion at Lanjigarh and smelter expansion Project at Jharsuguda (including but not limited to Plant and Machinery, Machinery Spares, tools and accessories, base stock funded by the Rupee Facility of the Project (ii) first charge by way of mortgage on all present and future immovable fixed asset (including leasehold land, if any) acquired or to be acquired for the project of Jharsuguda Aluminium (iii) first Charge on the Debt service receivable account and all monies lying to the credit of such amount from time to time (iv) second charge on current assets of Jharsuguda Aluminium for the project (v) These term loans are also backed by a Corporate Guarantee by Vedanta Resources Plc.
+These loans are repayable as \$\frac{3}{498.75}\$ Crore within one year, ₹997.50 Crore within second year, \$\frac{1}{567.50}\$ Crore within third year, \$\frac{2}{5.101.88}\$ Crore within fourth year, ₹ 2,565 Crore within fifth year and ₹ 1,882.68 Crore in the sixth year. - (ii) Loan of ₹ 1,800 Crore taken during the year by Jharsuguda Aluminium from Axis Bank at an

-- (iii) Loan of ₹ 400 Crore [including ₹ 25 Crore of current maturity of long-term borrowings [Refer note no 12]] taken during the year by Jharsuguda 2,400 MW power plant from Canara Bank at an interest rate of 11.20 % per annum.
+- (iii) Loan of ₹ 400 Crore [including ₹ 25 Crore of current maturity of long-term borrowings (Refer note no 12)] taken during the year by Jharsuguda 2,400 MW power plant from Canara Bank at an interest rate of 11.20 % per annum.
 The loan is secured by way of second pari passu charge on specific fixed assets of Jharsuguda 2,400 MW power plant except agricultural land.
-The loan is repayable in December 2018. - (iv) Term loan of ₹ 7,211.98 Crore (US\$ 1,200 million) from Standard Chartered Bank taken by TMHL.
+The loan is repayable in December 2018. - (iv) Term loan of 7,211.98 Crore (US\$ 1,200 million) from Standard Chartered Bank taken by TMHL.
 The loan bears an interest rate of LIBOR plus 275 basis points and is due for repayment in four equal installments starting from June 2015.
 The facility is guaranteed by Vedanta Resources Plc.
 Further TEHL has pledged all the shares it holds in TMHL as security for this loan.